-3 Fairfield was built ca. 1871 for stockbroker and banker Henry Chapman Wainwright, one of three contiguous houses (1-3-5 Fairfield), probably built for speculative sale.
-As originally built, both 1 Fairfield and 5 Fairfield had pitched roofs with garret windows, and the three houses formed a symmetrical composition on Fairfield.
+3 Fairfield was built ca. 1870, one of three contiguous houses (1-3-5 Fairfield) built for investment banker Henry Chapman Wainwright for speculative sale.
+As originally built, both 1 Fairfield and 5 Fairfield had pitched roofs with dormers, and, although 5 Fairfield did not have a front bay, the three houses formed a balanced composition on Fairfield.

 Alfred Rockwell was a professor of mining at MIT in the early 1870s, having held a similar position at Sheffield Scientific School in New Haven in the late 1860s.
 Following the Boston Fire in November of 1872, he was appointed Chairman of the Boston Fire Commission.
 From 1876 to 1879, he was president of the Eastern Railroad, and from 1879 until his retirement in 1886, he was treasurer of the Great Falls Manufacturing Company, a textile firm.

 The Rockwells continued to live at 3 Fairfield during the 1885-1886 winter season, and then traveled to Europe, returning to live at 267 Beacon.

 On March 23, 1886, Katharine Rockwell transferred 3 Fairfield to Alfred Rockwell’s brother, John Arnold Rockwell.
 He and his wife, Martha Denny (Ayers) Rockwell, lived in Norwich, Connecticut.

 On March 5, 1887, 3 Fairfield was purchased from John A. Rockwell by Cordelia (Skinner) Thayer, the wife of George Henry Thayer, a dealer in dye-stuffs.
 They previously had lived at 395 Beacon.